 Leave the house for short errands that take up to only a couple of hours while your puppy is in the crate.
 When you return, allow your puppy to stay in the crate for a short time before taking her out, remembering not to take her out of the crate while she is whining, scratching or anxious.

-Gradually increase the amount of time you are away from home while your puppy is in the grate.
+Gradually increase the amount of time you are away from home while your puppy is in the crate.
 Because a 5-month-old puppy has not reached full maturity, it won't be possible for her to last all day in the crate without eliminating.
-Allowing him to eliminate in the crate can delay house training.
-Plan a lunch break in your work day to take your puppy on a walk or hire a dog walker.
-After your puppy is about 1 to 3 years old, he may be able to stay in a crate throughout a workday.
+Allowing her to eliminate in the crate can delay house training.
+Plan a lunch break in your workday to walk your puppy or hire a dog walker.
+After your puppy is about 1 to 3 years old, he may be able to stay in a crate throughout the workday.